cybertim/vscode-gengetset/README.md

 + generate getter / setter
 + scoped variable listing

+## Install
+Get VSCode and grab the extension from the [VSCode Extension Market](https://marketplace.visualstudio.com/items?itemName=DSKWRK.vscode-generate-getter-setter)

 ## Settings

-1. `genGetSet.ignoreWildcard` (default: enabled) when there is already a wildcard import like `import * as fs from 'fs';` do not add individual import lines for exports from this file.
-2. `genGetSet.scoped` (default: enabled) switch between scoped or global search for private variables, when scoped only available private definitions from the class where the cursor resides will be shown.
+1. `genGetSet.scoped` (default: enabled) switch between scoped or global search for private variables, when scoped only available private definitions from the class where the cursor resides will be shown.
-3. `genGetSet.filter` (default: enabled) show only private varaibles which haven't been generated yet based on getter and/or setter selection.
+2. `genGetSet.filter` (default: enabled) show only private varaibles which haven't been generated yet based on getter and/or setter selection.
+3. `genGetSet.importTypings` (default: enabled) create import wildcard lines based on typing definition files.

 ## Usage